 Three out of six candidates could be most likely rejected: M2, M3 and M6.

 Thus, M1, M4 and M5 would be the remaining candidates.

-Option M4 is not possible due to interaction with existing H.248.41.

-Option M5 would be an interesting alternative dependent on progress of H.248.STGROUP.

-[…]
+It has to be noted that 3GPP (see Appendix III) selected M2 in correspondent 3GPP H.248 profiles with ALTC support in 3GPP Rel-12 (due to the unavailability of M4 and M5).

 Appendix III Example H.248 profile: 3GPP Iq profile